-Romania – the mix of old and new, rich and poor, young and old, city and country, snow covered mountains, and pretty green plains; and more – has made the photo selection the hardest ever.
+Romania – the mix of old and new, rich and poor, young and old, city and country, snow-covered mountains, and pretty green plains; and more – has made the photo selection the hardest ever.

 We visited the Praid Salt Mine.
 To access this you buy a bus ticket in the street, and it departs around the corner.
 It is confusing.
 You then go down a tunnel in the old bus and when you enter the mine, it really is a giant entertainment area – with free wifi.
-There is play equipment, people having picnics, restaurants and even a bar, and a cinema.
-It is a health place for people with skin and breathing problems, and it did assist me.
+There is play equipment, people having picnics, restaurants, and even a bar, and a cinema.
+It is a healthy place for people with skin and breathing problems, and it did assist me.
 I felt clearer to breathe when we emerged to the surface again.
 However, it is a real let down if you think you are seeing a salt mine as we did – you are not.
 The cathedral was the only thing I wanted to see and it as closed for renovation.
-It was a week day and it was deader than a dodo.
+It was a weekday and it was deader than a dodo.

-And then around an area called Ghiorghieni the landscape and houses changed.
+And then around an area called Ghiorghieni, the landscape and houses changed.
 I could have caused a 4 car pile-up and have my biggest regret not taking more photographs on this road.
 Look at this fantastic old building.

-The ornate gutter and metal work is very detailed.
+The ornate gutter and metal work are very detailed.
 I saw much more interesting carved wood homes, and fancy ironwork, but again, I couldn’t stop.
 I am tempted to go back, Just to drive this road, armed with my camera.

-And then of course in the North of Romania in the Suceava region there are the painted Monasteries.
+And then of course in the North of Romania in the Suceava region, there are the painted Monasteries.
 This one is Voronet.

 Horses and carts share the roads with cars – Explorason took this great pic as he drove out onto the road.

-However the stories that have given Romania a bad wrap are not true.
+However, the stories that have given Romania a bad wrap are not true.
 Romania is safe.
 It is an eclectic mix here in Romania, but as I said, there are rich and poor, and this goes for the Gypsies also.
 Some build massive houses of which I also took many a photo of.
 Interestingly, some also build the massive houses, and animals only live in them!

 There are Gypsies that share the Saxon style homes also.
 Happy people who spoke to us and helped us on our way.

-In the north we also visited another Salt Mine and it was very different from Praid.
-Here at Cacica Mine we saw cathedrals, a ballroom, a sports field, a playground, an artificial lake, and a working mine – all in the one area.
+In the north, we also visited another Salt Mine and it was very different from Praid.
+Here at Cacica Mine, we saw cathedrals, a ballroom, a sports field, a playground, an artificial lake, and a working mine – all in the one area.
 We even saw miners hand picking the entrance to a new mine area.

-This ornate old wooden house complete with the traditional covered well, is on the road to the Cacica mine in that very town.
+This ornate old wooden house complete with the traditional covered well is on the road to the Cacica mine in that very town.
 In fact – we drove through towns and saw women actually drawing water from the street wells, and children drinking from the clean water taps that flowed to the troughs for the animals.

 Ice crosses on the side of the road, or in front of churches and monasteries were seen several times by us too.